Aurorabell/CourseraTest/README.md

-# CourseraTest
+# Coursera: HTML, CSS and Javascript for Web Developers

-Coursera: HTML, CSS and Javascript for Web Developers This repository is for the assignments in the "HTML, CSS, and Javascript for Web Developers" course by Yaakov Chaikin.
+This repository is for the assignments in the "HTML, CSS, and Javascript for Web Developers" course by Yaakov Chaikin.